 What are the Penalties for DUI in Florida?

-Without the legal representation, you might be encountering a very difficult, uphill struggle as you try to guard your liberties as well as legal rights.
-When you deal with our firm, we actively go after only the most amazing possible result for your situation as well as can develop a personalized approach that is specific to your special circumstance.
-It is essential to work with a Miami DUI attorney, because without the help of a legal representative, you could be encountering the following fines upon conviction:
+Without legal representation, you might be encountering a very difficult, uphill struggle as you try to guard your liberties as well as legal rights.
+When you deal with our firm, we actively go after only the most amazing possible result for your situation, as well as can develop a personalized approach that is specific to your special circumstance.
+It is essential to work with a Miami DUI attorney because, without the help of a legal representative, you could be encountering the following fines upon conviction:

 - Jail for at least 6 months

 - Minimum fine of $500